42nd Signal Battalion "Pordoi"

 The 42nd Signal Battalion "Pordoi" (42° Battaglione Trasmissioni "Pordoi") is a signals battalion of the Italian Army.
-The battalion was formed in 1953 and operated the army's telecommunications network in the Friuli-Venezia Giulia, Trentino-Südtirol, and Veneto regions.
+The battalion was formed in 1953 and operated the army's telecommunications network in the Friuli-Venezia Giulia, Trentino-Alto Adige/Südtirol, and Veneto regions.
 In 1975, the battalion was named for the Pordoi Pass and received its own flag.
 In 1993, the battalion was disbanded and its personnel and tasks transferred to the 32nd Signal Regiment.
 In 2001, the battalion was reformed and assigned to the 2nd Alpine Signal Regiment as the regiment's second signal battalion.
 The battalion's anniversary falls, as for all signal units, on 20 June 1918, the day the Austro-Hungarian Army began its retreat across the Piave river during the Second Battle of the Piave River.